Dose-Response of Manipulation for Cervicogenic Headache

 Study Name: Dose-Response of Manipulation for Cervicogenic Headache

-Principal Investigators: Gert Bronfort, DC, PhD, Northwestern Health Sciences University and Mitchell Haas, DC, MA, University of Western States
+Principal Investigators: Gert Bronfort, DC, PhD, University of Minnesota and Mitchell Haas, DC, MA, University of Western States

 Funding Agency: National Institutes of Health - National Center for Complementary and Alternative Medicine (NIH - NCCAM)